softlab-ntua/bencherl/README.md

 Set the `SLAVE_NODES` variable in `conf/run.conf`.

-The value of this variable is zero or more long node names separated with commas.
+The value of this variable is zero or more long or short node names separated with commas.

 	SLAVE_NODES=somenode@somehost,someothernode@someotherhost

+The `USE_LONG_NAMES` variable determines whether long or short names are expected.

 By default, benchmarks are run with no slave nodes.

+### How to specify the master node to run benchmarks with ###

+Set the `MASTER_NODE` variable in `conf/run.conf`.

+The value of this variabe is the short or the long name of the master node.

+    MASTER_NODE=somenode@somehost

+The `USE_LONG_NAMES` variable determines whether long or short names are expected.

+The default long name of the master node is:

+    master@`hostname -f`

+and its default short name:

+    master@`hostname`

 ### How to specify the magic cookie that master and slave nodes share ###